ng-/ng.style/readme.md

 	alert.success('I am will show on the next page rather than the current one', true) })
 ```
 Available methods are `info`, `success`, `warning`, `danger`.
 These methods take two arguments: the alert's message, and truthy/falsy if the message should be flashed.
+By default, alerts appear instantly.
+Flashed messages, however, appear on the next page (e.g., route change) rather than the current page.

 An additional helper, `alert.clear(all)` will clear all alerts on the current page.
 If `all` is truthy, the flash messages on the next page will be cleared as well.